 Independence with and without a prosthesis is a general goal for prosthetic intervention to promote acquisition of age-appropriate milestones.
-The first passive prosthesis is introduced around 3 to 6 months when sitting is achieved, facilitating bimanual tasks and promoting the device as a general practice guideline.18 Although early fitting does not guarantee acceptance, most children achieve mastery of cause and effect by about 12 months of age.
-By then, the terminal device is activated to open and close.
+The first passive prosthesis is introduced around 3 to 6 months when sitting is achieved, facilitating bimanual tasks and promoting the device as a general practice guideline.29 Although early fitting does not guarantee acceptance, most children achieve mastery of cause and effect by about 12 months of age.
+Both occupational therapy and prosthetic training allow for improved motor skills of the upper extremity.30 By then, the terminal device is activated to open and close.
 Myoelectric or hybrid devices are considered later, guided by functional use.

 Patient acceptance of the prosthesis is dependent on multiple factors: level of limb loss, severity of comorbidities if present, comfort and usefulness of the prosthesis, and acceptance of limb deficiency by family members.
 In general, the higher the limb absence, the less likely acceptance will be achieved.

 A wearing schedule helps with acceptance.
 Prosthetic use is positively impacted by parental support of the wearing, design, and expected function of the device.
 Additionally, upper limb prosthetics do not restore the sensory and proprioceptive input of the hand.